 So far there are no rules getting put into place by the FCA but there are many recommendations that may become rules in the future.
 These suggestions include:

 - raising smallest payment amounts

-- providing clear information about how much a borrower would need to pay each month, to clear their credit card debt within a year
+- providing clear information about how much a borrower would need to pay each month, to clear their credit card debt

 - banning unsolicited credit limit increases.

 Arguably, the FCA is not yet doing enough to protect borrowers that cannot afford to make use of a credit card.
 But who have got offered one or had their application approved.

 This is one area the FCA will need to consider in even more detail, according to the Chair of the Financial Services Consumer Panel, Sue Lewis.

 Credit card affordability is something consumers need to consider before they apply for a credit card.
 This can be difficult, as credit card providers are currently able to send pre-approved offers through the mail.

 People in financial difficulty get tempted by offers of credit, personalised with their details and pushed through their letterbox.